d1rtym0nk3y/cyril/README.md

 #Cyril
-Extension of Sean Corfield's excellent FW/1
+~~Extension~~ Bastard child of Sean Corfield's excellent [FW/1](https://github.com/seancorfield/fw1) framework

-####Views
+Cyril is my attempt to consolidate a lot of the features and patterns that I often use when building a web application.
+It might not be to your taste, but thats ok, we can't all be right ;)

+####View Rendering

-View rendering is isolated from the framework, and are no longer rendered directly from Application.cfc.
+View rendering in Cyril is isolated from the framework, and views are no longer rendered directly from Application.cfc.
-The main change this brings is you now only have access to the framework's public api from within a view, and the framework is injected into the view as 'fw'.
+The main change this brings is you now only have access to the framework's public api from within a view via the `fw` variable that is injected into views.
+For example to use the buildUrl function you would write

 ```
 <a href="#fw.buildUrl('my.action')#">link</a>